Home » Why Do Hamsters Stand on Their Back Legs?

 Doing so allows them to scope out their surroundings, keeping themselves safe.

 Hamsters are prey animals, so they’re driven by their instincts to watch out for predators.
-Due to your hamster’s inability to see very well, it’ll remain on high alert throughout the night when it’s awake.
+Due to a hamster’s inability to see well, it remains on high alert at night when awake.

-Sudden loud noises will cause your hamster to stand on its back legs.
-It’ll also hold its front arms up toward its chest, enabling it to remain alert.
+Sudden loud noises will cause the hamster to stand on its back legs.
+It’ll also hold its front arms up toward the chest, enabling it to remain alert.

-If you see your hamster in this stance, don’t try to pick it up.
+If you see a hamster in this stance, don’t pick it up.
 Wait until it’s more comfortable and understands you’re not a danger.
 Otherwise, your hamster will become scared of you.

-You’ll be met with aggression if you attempt to touch your hamster when it’s in this position.
+You’ll be met with aggression if you attempt to touch the hamster when it’s in this position.

 hamster walking on two legs